-I definitely second what Troy said and unfortunately his situation is all too common as I hear the same from friends.
-We have been lucky and I have been a very proactive parent.
+I definitely second what Troy said, and unfortunately his situation is all too common as I hear the same from friends.
+We’ve been lucky, and I’ve been a very proactive parent.
 I pray that you guys never need an IEP but if so, keep every bit of documentation and hold the school accountable for their part.
 Like Troy said, being the involved parents is very important and crucial to your kids having success.
 Best of luck in first grade!

 Pastor Troy Skinner